 - A learning community that recognises each student is different and entitled to individual care and attention.
 This continuity of that care throughout each student’s time at St Joseph’s, will help achieve the best possible outcomes for our young people.

 - A restorative approach to the breakdown of relationships, repairing any hurt and harm to members of our school community.

 - A student-centred focus on learning and teaching in calm, positive classrooms that develop individual strengths and celebrate growth.

-At St Joseph’s every cohort is cared for by a Year Coordinator who has specialised skills to assist students to learn about acting justly, respectful relationships and taking a positive stand against aggression, violence and bullying.
+At St Joseph’s every cohort is cared for by a Pastoral and Learning support (PALs) team to assist students to learn about acting justly, respectful relationships and taking a positive stand against aggression, violence and bullying.
 Our aim is to strengthen gospel values within our students to influence how they think and act, especially when faced with challenging situations that will confront them as they move through their adolescent years and into adulthood.

 Social and emotional competence has a substantial impact on academic engagement, work ethic, commitment and ultimately, school achievement.
 Our pastoral programs include explicit teaching of social and emotional literacy and skills, such as effective communication, negotiation, sharing, empathic responding and ethical decision-making, problem solving and critical thinking.